 don't know how much of a kleptocrat he will be...

-go to the brief introduction to Hot Topics
+go return to the brief introduction to introduction to government page

 go to the Articles Page.